Long Term Condition Reviews Part 1 & 2

 If you have more than one of these conditions you will have them all reviewed in one appointment with the practice nurse.
 The nurse may invite you in more frequently or refer you on to a GP or to other services if you are having complications of your condition or require additional support.

 Part 1 – You will be asked to make an appointment with either the Practice Nurse or Health Care Assistant.
 During this appointment they will gather information required and carry out any tests needed, for example bloods, weight and/or BP check so that the clinician has all of the information they needs to carry out a thorough review.

 Part 2 – Once your results are back you will be contacted to come in for the second part of your review (the completion appointment).
 You will see either the Practice Nurse or the Doctor to complete your review.
 Prior to this appointment your results will be sent to you so you can look through them and have a think about whether there is anything in particular you wish to discuss.
 The second part of the review is vital so that you can have a chat with the clinician and plan the care of your long term condition for the next year ahead, thus giving you as much involvement in your healthcare as possible.

 To make it easy for you to remember when you are due your review in future we will invite you in during the month of your birthday.

 It is recommended that most women have routine cervical smears taken every three years from the age of 25 until they reach the age of 65.
 Please telephone and make an appointment.
 Routine smears are usually taken by the Practice Nurse or occasionally by a Doctor if necessary.

-The Dietician offers expert advice on dietary management and nutrition etc. The Dietician has a clinic once a month.
-You will need a referral from a GP or nurse to see the dietician.
+The Dietitian offers expert advice on dietary management and nutrition etc. The Dietitian has a clinic once a month.
+You will need a referral from a GP or nurse to see the dietitian.